mvitale1989/inventory-hosts/README.md

 Requirements
 ------------

+- On the host you call "ansible-playbook" from, the /etc/hosts file must alreadymust be configured manually to contain the controlled hosts
 - lineinfile module
 - superuser permissions during role execution, e.g. "become_method: sudo"
-- On the controlling host, all of the hosts you have to reach must be

 Role Variables
 --------------